 Pearly Smiles’ Philosophy

+We know that you need to trust your kid’s dentist.
 The Pearly Smiles Pediatric Dentistry team takes an honest, compassionate and joyful approach to treating our patients.
 Since dental decay progresses much faster in baby teeth than in adult teeth, we encourage regular visits to the dentist starting at age one.
 It’s in these pivotal visits that our team teaches kids lifelong healthy oral care habits through that focus on preventative care.
-We offer the below services to prevent tooth decay, catch restorative issues early on and build a positive association with dental visits:
+The below services are provided in our South Bay pediatric dentistry to prevent tooth decay, catch restorative issues early on and build a positive association with dental visits:

 Recommended Age of First Visit